Main menu

 3. Faster Decisions

-When all the key decision‑makers are in one team, decisions happen faster.
-Teams don’t wait on others to share input.
+When all key decision‑makers work together, decisions happen faster.
+Teams do not need to wait for others to share input.
+This speed helps keep work moving.

 4. Higher Engagement